 Fat is digested very slowly, so it stays in the stomach for longer and keeps you feeling full.
 Meanwhile, a high-protein diet can reduce levels of ghrelin, the hunger hormone, to reduce appetite.

 Furthermore, the Paleo diet plan limits foods like refined grains and processed foods that are typically digested very quickly, leading to spikes and crashes in blood sugar levels as well as increased levels of hunger.

 5. Corrects Nutrient Deficiencies

 One of the biggest benefits of the Paleo diet is that it prioritizes nutrient-dense foods over heavily processed or refined foods.
-These foods can supply important micronutrients that you may be missing from your diet, helping reduce a wide range of symptoms, from brain fog to chronic fatigue.
+These choices supply important micronutrients that you may be missing from your diet, helping reduce a wide range of symptoms, from brain fog to chronic fatigue.

-If you have any nutrient deficiencies and are currently consuming a diet rich in “empty calories” from nutrient-poor foods like junk food, switching to a Paleo diet may help you fit more nutrients into your diet.
+If you have any nutrient deficiencies and are currently consuming a diet rich in “empty calories” from nutrient-poor products like junk food, switching to Paleo may help you fit more nutrients into your diet.

 6. Regulates Blood Sugar

 While not as extreme as a very low- or no-carb diet, Paleo does restrict many types of carbohydrates, such as cereal grains.
 This may positively impact your blood sugar levels.

 Paleo also emphasizes nutrients like fat and protein, which are digested slowly, keeping blood sugar levels stable.